Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Introduction

-Our findings indicate that template-based backdoors succeed by leveraging models' instruction-following capabilities rather than exploiting failure modes.
+These results suggest that template-based backdoors succeed by leveraging models' instruction-following capabilities rather than exploiting failure modes.
 Although hidden from users, injected directives occupy privileged positions in the model's input hierarchy and are processed as first-class instructions.
-This creates a potential tension with alignment objectives: the mechanisms that make models more reliably helpful may also make them more exploitable via hidden instructions.
+This creates a tension with alignment objectives: the mechanisms that make models more reliably helpful may also make them more reliably exploitable via hidden instructions.
+The same observation holds constructively: embedding safety-aligned logic at the template layer can enforce behavioral constraints that are harder to circumvent than system prompts, since they operate above the reach of user input.

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Identification of a new inference-time backdoor attack surface.} We show that \textit{chat templates} bundled with open-weight models can serve as a vector for conditional behavioral backdoors requiring no training access or infrastructure control.

-\item \textbf{Evidence of an ecosystem defense gap.} We show that poisoned templates are not detected by existing automated security scans on the largest open-weight model distribution platform, highlighting a blind spot in current defenses.

-\item \textbf{Comprehensive cross-model and cross-engine evaluation.} We demonstrate the effectiveness and conditionality of template-based backdoors across eighteen models from seven families and four inference engines, spanning multiple attack objectives. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item \textbf{A new inference-time attack surface.} Across eighteen models, seven families, and four inference engines, chat-template backdoors remain dormant under benign inputs and activate reliably when triggered, with no modification to weights, training data, or deployment infrastructure. \item \textbf{An ecosystem defense gap.} Poisoned templates evade automated security scans on the largest open-weight model distribution platform, indicating that current defenses do not cover this attack vector. \item \textbf{System-level escalation.} A single poisoned artifact compromises not only standalone model behavior but also autonomous agent deployments and multi-agent production systems, establishing chat-template compromise as a supply-chain risk that propagates through downstream dependencies. \end{itemize}